Alliance for Automotive Innovation: Electric vehicles

+The Alliance for Automotive Innovation has opposed US government efforts to electrify road transport.
+In February 2025, the Alliance advocated for the US Senate to revoke California's authority to enforce the Advanced Clean Cars II (ACC II) policy.
+The Alliance opposed the adoption of ACC II in Illinois in a March 2025 testimony.

 In the third quarter of 2021, the AAI reported that electric vehicles comprised 6% of all light duty car sales, with the highest volume of EV sales ever recorded at 187,000 vehicles.
 This was an 11% increase in sales, as opposed to a 1.3% increase in gasoline and diesel cars.
 The report indicated that California was the US leader in EV with nearly 40% of US purchases, followed by Florida – 6%, Texas – 5% and New York 4.4%.

 In August 2021, the Biden administration issued an executive order that called for half of new vehicles sold in 2030 in the US—including battery electric vehicles, gasoline-electric hybrid vehicles, and hydrogen fuel cell vehicles—to be zero-emission.
 The organization indicated its support for the order, but suggested the US government had to invest in expanding charging stations around the country.
 When the order was issued, the US had 40,000+ active charging stations, a number estimated to be insufficient to power the growing number of EVs.
 Later that year, the Biden administration put forth a strategy for building the network.
 In response, the AAI developed a list of "recommended attributes for charging stations" that provided data on charging rates, power grid requirements, charging costs, and station layouts.